 - ¼ teaspoon salt

-- 20 g coriander (cilantro) roughly chopped
+- 20 g fresh coriander (cilantro), roughly chopped

-- 20 g flat-leaf parsley roughly chopped
+- 20 g fresh parsley, roughly chopped

 - 40 g extra-virgin olive oil